 If you’re dialing to/from phone numbers outside of the US or Canada, you will need to enable international dialing on your Twilio account.
 See here for more info on international dialing.

 After connecting Twilio, you will either validate one or more of your existing phones to be used for caller ID and/or provision new phone numbers.
 You will do one or the other; or both.
-But you must either validate or provision a net new number.
 IMPORTANT: You cannot dial without validating a caller ID with Twilio, or using a Twilio phone as caller ID (see the next step).

 A verified caller ID is a number you own and want to use as caller ID.
 Enter your phone number and give it an optional name, then validate.
 You will be shown a 6 digit verification number and will receive an automated call from Twilio on the phone number you provided.
 Answer the call and enter the verification code.